Exploring unsupervised top tagging using Bayesian inference: Mixture model for the -subjettiness ratio

 where $R_0$ is the original jet clustering radius.
 Although $N$ subjets should in principle be chosen by minimizing $\tau_N$, we follow Ref.~\cite{Thaler:2010tr, Thaler:2011gf} and use the $N$ subjets obtained by applying the exclusive $k_T$ clustering algorithm to the jet via {\tt FastJet} \cite{Cacciari_2012}.
 This approximation yields a small fraction of events for which $\tau_3/\tau_2>1$, which is not an obstacle for our algorithm.
 The variable $\tau_N$ quantifies the degree to which a jet can be regarded as $N$ collimated subjets.
 In particular, for 3-pronged objects such as top jets, the ratio $\tau_3/\tau_2$ has shown to be an effective tagging variable using simple one-dimensional cuts \cite{Thaler:2011gf}.
 To take advantage of this discriminating power, we implement the Bayesian mixture model to construct an unsupervised top tagger.

 We propose a model in which $\tau_3/\tau_2$ is given by a mixture of Gamma distributions,

 where

 where $x=\tau_3/\tau_2$, and the shape and rate parameters $\alpha_k$ and $\beta_k$ are given for the QCD (top) class ($k=0\,(1)$), and $\pi_{0}$ is the probability of sampling a QCD event.
+Ideally, the choice of $p(\tau_3/\tau_2|k)$ would be completely justified from first principles much like Softdrop multiplicity for quark/gluon tagging but this is not the case.
+As with $\tilde{A}_{3}$, simplicity and the fact that $\tau_3/\tau_2 \in [0,1]$ would suggest that we consider a Beta distribution.
+However, because we are dealing with the approximate computation of $\tau_3/\tau_2$, we selected the Gamma distribution which can accommodate larger than one or close to one suboptimally computed $\tau_3/\tau_2$ values while still being fairly close to a Beta distribution.
+In the end, this is an arbitrary choice which is reflected in a resulting bias.

 Given our mixture model we can evaluate the likelihood function of the sample data, and then construct a posterior distribution over the distribution parameters $\boldsymbol{\zeta}=(\pi_{0},\alpha_0,\beta_0,\alpha_1,\beta_1)$ in an analogous manner to the one described in Sec.~\ref{sec:topsatlhc}.
 The prior distribution we propose to be uniform in each of the inferred variables, and we infer the MAP of these parameters with SVI via the {\tt Pyro} package; exactly as in the previous Section.